MedPath

 Change From Baseline in Pulmonary Vascular Resistance (PVR)Baseline and Week 24

-The severity of an individual's PAH symptoms was graded using the WHO FC system.
-WHO functional classification for PAH range from Class I (no limitation in physical activity, no dyspnea with normal activity), Class II (slight limitation of physical activity), Class III (marked limitation of physical activity) and Class IV (cannot perform a physical activity without any symptoms, dyspnea at rest).
-The change from baseline in WHO FC is classified into "Improved", "No change" and "Worsened".
-Improvement = reduction in FC, worsened = increase in FC and no change = no change in FC.
+The severity of a participant's PAH symptoms was graded using the WHO FC system.
+WHO functional classification for PAH ranges from Class I (no limitation in physical activity, no dyspnea with normal activity), Class II (slight limitation of physical activity), Class III (marked limitation of physical activity), and Class IV (cannot perform a physical activity without any symptoms, dyspnea at rest).
+Participants who improve in WHO FC were classified into "Improved", "No change", or "Worsened" (Improved = reduction in FC; Worsened = increase in FC; No change = no change in FC).
+The percentage of participants who had improvement from baseline in WHO FC at the end of the treatment period is reported.

-Change From Baseline in 6-MWD at Week 24Baseline and Week 24
+Change From Baseline in 6MWD at Week 24Baseline and Week 24

 Change From Baseline in Cardiac Output (CO) at Week 24Baseline and Week 24